 ELECTRICAL SHOCK HAZARD.
 Turn off power to the area where you will install this unit at the circuit breaker or fuse box before beginning installation.
 Failure to turn off the power before installation may result in serious electrical shock, injury or death.

-- 1. Remove the mounting bracket from the base, and attach it to the junction hox. - 2 Using wire nuts, connect the power connector to the household wiring.
+1. Using wire nuts, connect the power connector to the household wiring.